Digital collaboration

 How to create a meaningful product vision

-Define the product purpose
+Define the product's purpose

 • Why does your product exist?

-• How will you achieve your why?
+• How will you achieve your ‘why’?

-• What is your product?
+• What's your product?

 It sounds easy enough, but this is really an exercise in specificity.
 You could probably list out dozens of reasons why your product exists, and you could describe it in myriad different ways.
-But for the purpose of this exercise, make sure you collaborate with product stakeholders to boil it down to its core, to what really matters.
+But for this exercise, make sure you collaborate with product stakeholders to boil it down to its core, to what really matters.

-A bulls-eye diagram with the labels "what", "how", and "why" to help with determining a product's positioning.
+A bulls-eye diagram with the labels "what," "how," and "why" to help with determining a product's positioning.

 Outline the product's unique value proposition